Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Simulation Validation

-\removecomment{Figure~X shows plots of the position and orientation error over the course of each simulation.
-As expected, there is virtually no difference between any of the iterations because the purpose of projecting the gradient into the null space is to ensure there is no impact on the primary task of achieving the required velocity to reach the desired pose.
-The differences between these iterations can be seen in Figure~7.}\editcomment{The optimization of each cost function via the GPM is shown for each case in Figure~\ref{fig:simulation-gpm-objective}.}{} The baseline solution in \removecomment{Iteration}\editcomment{Case}{} 5 is, as expected, poorly optimized for all three subtasks, with small values of $g_1$ and large values of $g_2$ and $g_3$.
-This trend is also evident in \removecomment{iterations}\editcomment{cases}{} where the respective subtask is disabled; for example, \removecomment{Iteration}\editcomment{Case}{} 6 shows poor optimization of $g_2$ and $g_3$.
-However, this \removecomment{iteration}\editcomment{case}{} shows a significant improvement in optimization of $g_1$. \removecomment{Finally, Iteration 9 combines all three subtasks, and shows similar or better performance of each objective function when compared to each subtask in isolation.
-This demonstrates the ability of the algorithm to handle multiple subtask successfully.}\editcomment{The impact of the gradient projection method is quantitatively compared in Table \ref{table:gpm-cost-average}, which lists the average values of the cost functions under each case.
+The optimization of each cost function via the GPM is shown for each case in Figure~\ref{fig:simulation-gpm-objective}.
+The baseline solution in Case 5 is, as expected, poorly optimized for all three subtasks, with small values of $g_1$ and large values of $g_2$ and $g_3$.
+This trend is also evident in cases where the respective subtask is disabled; for example, Case 6 shows poor optimization of $g_2$ and $g_3$.
+However, this case shows a significant improvement in optimization of $g_1$.
+The impact of the gradient projection method is quantitatively compared in Table \ref{table:gpm-cost-average}, which lists the average values of the cost functions under each case.
 Compared to the baseline Case 5, it can be clearly seen that Case 6 best maximizes $g_1$, Case 7 best minimizes $g_2$, and Case 8 best minimizes $g_3$.
-In addition, combining all of the subtasks in Case 9 produces similar or better optimization of a given subtask than the corresponding single-subtask case.}{[R2-4]}
+In addition, combining all of the subtasks in Case 9 produces similar or better optimization of a given subtask than the corresponding single-subtask case.